emefix/design-patterns/README.md

 __Creating objects.__
 > * Creating an object without exposing the creation logic to the client.
 > * Referring to newly created object using a common interface.

+### 2.3.
+Abstract factory pattern
+__Factory of factories.__
+> * A super-factory which creates other factories.
+> * An interface is responsible for creating a factory of related objects.
+> * A factory producer class includes a static method that returns an abstract factory type object as specified by the factory selection parameter.
+> * Each generated factory can give the objects as per the factory pattern.

 ## Behavioral patterns
 ### 3.1.
 Command pattern